aerostack2/aerostack2/as2_state_estimator/plugins/simple_ekf/README.md

   OB --> P
 ```

-IMU messages drive the prediction step, and pose measurements correct it.
+IMU messages drive the prediction step, and measurements correct it.
 Both publish
 immediately afterwards, so in practice the IMU rate sets the output rate, since it is
 normally the fastest of the two.
 Nothing is published until `earth -> map` is known.